Raymond-kn/Introduction-to-Unix/episodes/Section 2 Exploring your current directory.Rmd

 ---

 ::: questions
--   How do you write a lesson using R Markdown and `{sandpaper}`?
+- How can you view and explore the file system using Unix commands?

+- What files are available on the remote machine?
 :::

 ::: objectives
--   Explain how to use markdown with the new lesson template
--   Demonstrate how to include pieces of code, figures, and nested challenge blocks
+- Learn basic commands to navigate and view the file system

+- Explore pre-loaded files on the remote Unix machine
 :::

-#### Section 2: Exploring your current directory

 In this section, we will learn how to “look” at the file system and further expand our repertoire of Unix commands.